Neck Lumps and Bumps

 Infections causing lymph glands to swell

-This is the most common cause of lumps in the neck.
+This is the most common cause of neck lumps.
 All sorts of infections can cause lymph nodes to swell up.
 Examples are:

 - The common cold.